 The following is a news release from the Lubbock Public Library:

-Humanities Texas develops and supports diverse programs across the state, including lectures, oral history projects, teacher institutes, traveling exhibitions and documentary films.
-For more information, please visit Humanities Texas online at http://www.humanitiestexas.org or call (512) 440-1991.
-This exhibit was made possible in part with a grant from Humanities Texas, the state affiliate of the National Endowment for the Humanities, and through the support of the Friends of the Library.
+Humanities Texas develops and supports diverse programs across the state, including lectures, oral history projects, teacher institutes, museum exhibitions and documentary films.
+For more information, please visit Humanities Texas online at http://www.humanitiestexas.org or call 512.440.1991.

 (News release from the City of Lubbock)